ryanwaugh/linkedin-search/README.md

     $ python linkedin_search.py -t "job title" -l "location"

 Be sure to wrap the title and location in quotation marks if they have spaces in their names.
 The program will display the job listing results in the terminal window.

+## Note:

+LinkedIn's default search response makes it such that this tool will always return one "full page" of 25 listings.
+Therefore, further attempts to allow for additional listings to be displayed from a looping prompt are scrapped.

+I hope you will enjoy receiving exactly 25 job results, no matter the query.